 1. Install Attributer on your website

 A piece of code will be provided to you when you sign-up for a 14-day free trial of Attributer that you'll need to add to your website.
 You can add the code directly to your site (typically through the Settings section) or use tools like Google Tag Manager.

 Once the code is working on your website, you need to then add several hidden fields to yourt lead capture forms.
 The hidden fields you need to add are the following:

 - Channel Drilldown 4

-Adding hidden fields to most form-building tools is straightforward.
+Adding hidden fields to most form-building tools (like Gravity Forms, Typeform, Jotform, etc) is straightforward.
 You can simply drag and drop a ‘Hidden’ field type into the form or make a standard form field hidden via the settings.
 A guide on how to do this in form tools like Gravity Forms, Wix Forms, Webflow Forms, etc., can be found here.

 2. Add UTM parameters to your Facebook Ads

 When the Attributer code has been installed, the next thing to do is add UTM parameters to your Facebook Ad campaigns.

 UTM parameters are bits of extra text that you add at the end of the URL you want to send to people from your campaigns.

 For instance, suppose the page you want to send someone is attributer.io/integrations/microsoft-dynamics; then your final URL with UTM parameters may look like this: